 |Best smart switch||Lutron Caseta In-Wall Dimmer Switch||About $100 for a 1-switch starter kit, about $60 for each additional switch||Works with Apple HomeKit, Alexa, Google Assistant and IFTTT||See it online|

 |Best color-changing wall panels||Nanoleaf Canvas||$200 for a 9-panel starter kit||Works with Apple HomeKit, Alexa, Google Assistant and IFTTT||See it online|

 |Best smart lighting accessory||Lutron Aurora dimmer dial||$40 each||Works with Philips Hue||See it online|

-Originally published earlier this year.
+Originally published last year.
 Updated with new recommendations as we review new products.

 Read more: The best smart thermostats of 2020